michael-s-yao/consulting/index.md

 ## Our Mission

-Getting into your dream college is now harder than ever.
-Our company's mission is to help guide you through the process of gaining admission at the most prestigious and selective schools in the United States.
+Getting into your dream college is now harder than ever. <strong style="text-color:#407ab4">Princeton Academy</strong>'s mission is to help guide you through the process of gaining admission at the most prestigious and selective schools in the United States.

 ## Who We Are